A Guide on How to Cook Quinoa, several delicious recipes and many tips for cooking perfect quinoa. It’s so easy to do, you’ll be done in 15 minutes!

 - This toasting process adds a delicious slightly nutty flavour to the quinoa.

-- Add the broth/water for sweet to the pan and the salt.
+- Add the broth/water to the pan and the salt.

-- You can add in extra flavours from the notes below here also.
+- You can add in extra flavours from if you want - garlic powder, onion powder etc.

 - Stir,and bring to a boil.